Why We Publish

 Attend Our Conference

-Each January students and alumni from across the network gather in Boston for a weekend of equipping, intellectual exchange, and friendship.
-At the 2018 conference, over 170 students were in attendance.
-Past keynote speakers have included Andy Crouch, Michael Lindsay, John Lennox, and James K.A.
+Each January, students and alumni from across the network gather in Boston for a weekend of equipping, intellectual exchange, and friendship.
+At the 2019 conference, over 220 students were in attendance.
+Past keynote speakers have included Andy Crouch, Meghan Sullivan, Michael Lindsay, John Lennox, and James K.A.
 Smith.
-If you’re running a Christian journal or interested in starting one, we’d love for you to join us this January at #AC2019!
+If you’re running a Christian journal or interested in starting one, we’d love for you to join us for our first-ever virtual conference in February at #AC2021!

 Start a Journal